European shares rebound as UPM, BP results beat forecasts

 In addition, markets see no chance the Federal Reserve will

-Thursday.
-They see only one chance in five it will move at the
+They see only one chance in five it will move at the next

 That means "many traders are at least temporarily moving